makarukudo/nodeigniter/README.md

 ];
 ```

-We can set our config variables
+How to set the config variables?

 ``` js
 // config variable setting